Eikkojt/PartyGui/README.md

 PartyLib is a ``.NET 6 Core`` Class Library project and is designed to have only a few dependencies.
 These can be restored with ``dotnet restore`` if Visual Studio does not automatically find them.

 Building is done via standard build tools and outputs to the standard ``bin`` directory.
-An important fact to keep in mind is that the PartyScraper GUI project is stored in the ``KemonoScraperSharp-GUI`` folder as this was the deprecated name and I am unsure how to change it within Visual Studio.
+Framework version subfolder has been disabled for ``PartyScraper`` csproj.

 You may also simply check out ``Actions`` and download any artifacts you wish, pre-compiled.